YacovAverbuch/Google_Hashcode_pizza_problem_solution/README.md

 I implement stage 3 by multi - threading with 4 threads working simultaneously. whereas stage 5 that take the majority of the time, is more dificult to imlement in multi threading, and I doubt if it can shortern the running time significantly.

-# The problem
-The problem statement is placed in `pizza.pdf` file.
-All data provided by Google are in `input_data` directory.
 # Results
 Full solution is in `output_data` directory.